Waking Bear Therapy

 Individual Counseling/Healing Sessions

-I offer 60, 90, and 120 minute sessions of individual counseling and healing work. ***Currently--in response to the COVID-19 epidemic--I am conducting all of this work online (as of April 2020).
-When it is safe to do so, I will continue seeing people at my Mill Valley location.
+I offer 60, 90, and 120 minute sessions of individual counseling and healing work. ***Currently--in response to the COVID-19 epidemic--I am not doing indoor sessions.
+I'm offering sessions online via Zoom--and for those who are interested, in a socially distanced manner in a nearby forest setting.
 While I operate primarily out of a Hakomi framework (see above for a description of the Hakomi method), sessions can include elements of multiple modalities, such as eco-therapy, mindfulness coaching, guided imagery, teaching of self-regulation techniques, music therapy, internal "parts" dialog, or energetic healing if requested--whatever appears to be in greatest service to the client.
 For people who are so motivated, I combine in-session experiential work with tools the client can practice on their own in between sessions.

 My training and studies are primarily in the following areas: